- Solicitor approved

 We suggest that if you are in doubt, you should refer to our information page: Choosing between a land lease, an agricultural tenancy agreement and a licence.

-If your "tenant" is a farmer or a business, then you should consider using a farm business tenancy agreement.
+If your "tenant" is a farmer or a business (as examples, a cattle or sheep farmer or a livery yard or riding school owner), then you should consider using a farm business tenancy agreement.
 If the land will be used for non-agricultural business use, a agricultural property lease for non-farming business use is likely to be more appropriate.

 You should enter into the contract “with your eyes open” as to the damage to the surface of the land which can be inflicted by over use and by wet weather.
 If the licensee is to graze 4 pet sheep on the land, the damage is likely to be very different to that caused by a herd of cows.
 You can help to protect your land by granting a licence for much less than a year, allowing the field or pasture to recover.